 - Salary reductions or loss of hours – Receiving a pay cut or losing regularly scheduled hours

-- Exclusion – Being intentionally kept out of staff meetings, trainings, or other activities made available to fellow employees
+- Exclusion – Being intentionally kept out of staff meetings, training, or other activities made available to fellow employees

 - Reassignment – Being reassigned duties or rescheduled in a way that causes you undue hardship

-Other common retaliatory tactics include sudden unwarranted negative performance reviews, warnings, or performance improvement plans (so as to build the case for your eventual termination), and likewise, citing poor performance as a reason to deny you a promotion you deserved.
+Other common retaliatory tactics include sudden unwarranted negative performance reviews, warnings, or performance improvement plans (to build the case for your eventual termination) and citing poor performance as a reason to deny you the desired promotion.

 Proving retaliation in CT

 To prove workplace retaliation in Connecticut, you must show that your employer took an adverse action against you because you reported or complained about illegal activity.
 This can be difficult to do, but a few things can help.